thehubbard/esa-pyxel/docs/source/references/model_groups/charge_generation_models.rst

 .. autofunction:: simple_conversion

-.. warning:: Model assumes shot noise model was applied to photon array.
+.. warning:: Model assumes shot noise model was applied to photon array when using binomial sampling.

 .. _Conversion with custom QE map: